jtcave/lilscheme/README.md

 This is an early attempt at a Scheme interpreter.
 I've had this lying around on a flash drive for a really long time after getting distracted by life, so very little of this is done.
-However, I think it's a neat take on
+However, I think what I've done is nice.
+I'm especially proud of the garbage collector code (see mm.c).

-There's no tail call optimization, so you are very limited in what you can run.
+Basically the only data types implemented are integers, symbols, cons cells (lists), and functions.
+There is no tail call optimization, which limits the number of runnable Scheme programs even further.

 ## Build